 If the market forces alone don’t bring the price back to $1 the Maker Organization which is governed by thousands of individuals who collectively vote on policies, can additionally raise the interest rate, making it more expensive to borrow and thereby affecting supply.

 In other words, these smart contracts work like a decentralized “central bank” that mints currency and makes sure that the currency is backed by a sufficient reserve of Ether to maintain it’s stable value.

 Compound is a decentralized protocol that lets people borrow & lend assets by providing a liquidity pool that anyone can either borrow from or lend to.
 Users wishing to lend money, can send their assets to the liquidity pool and immediately start earning interest.
 The interest generated from the entire pool is distributed across all suppliers so even when funds are not being used, suppliers receive interest.

 Users wishing to borrow money from the liquidity pool have to provide collateral just as in the MakerDAO system, which guarantees the security of the loan at any point.
 The interest rates are set algorithmically based on supply and demand which means that they fluctuate.
 If a lot of DAI is supplied to the pool and there is not enough demand to match it - the interest rate for DAI will be lowered.
 Low supply and high borrowing demand, on the other hand, will lead to an increase in the interest rate.

-These are just two examples of decentralized finance applications.
+These are just a couple of examples of decentralized finance applications.
 There are others and many more applications joining every week developed by young developers from all over the world.
 The magic with decentralized finance is that it is global by definition and it can be used by anyone in the world with a smartphone - even by the 1.7B people without a bank account.
-They are powered by open-source code produced and auditable for anyone.
+They are powered by open-source code which is auditable for anyone.
 Compare this to the highly centralized, opaque and rent-seeking financial system that we live in and you’ll understand why this vision fascinates the crypto community.